vidulum/testvidulum/README.md

 - Download latest release and unzip it
 - Move `testvidulumd` to `/usr/local/bin/`
 - Download `genesis.json` into `.testvidulum/config/` (create the folders beforehand)
-- Start the daemon (u will need peers the first time u start)
+- Start the daemon (you will need peers the first time you start)

 ---